debezium/debezium-examples/example/demo/README.md

 ## Launching UI

-Launch all the required component
+Launch all the required components:

 ```shell
 # Start the required topology as defined in https://debezium.io/docs/tutorial/